larvit/larvitbase/README.md

 let	app;

-// Translte an url into a path to a controller
+// Translate an url into a path to a controller
 // Will populate:
 // req.controllerPath
 // req.templatePath